CLOVER-energy/CLOVER/CONTRIBUTING.md

 **Did you fix whitespace, format code, or make a purely cosmetic patch?** Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of CLOVER will generally not be accepted.
 Contact the developers directly, or save your cosmetic changes until you are able to merge them as part of a feature or bug issue.

-### New features

-**Do you intend to add a new feature or change an existing one?** If you have a new feature for CLOVER,

-* Suggest your change in the [rubyonrails-core mailing list](https://discuss.rubyonrails.org/c/rubyonrails-core) and start writing code.

-* Do not open an issue on GitHub until you have collected positive feedback about the change.
-GitHub issues are primarily intended for bug reports and fixes.

 ### Questions

 **Do you have questions about the source code?** Ask any question about how to use CLOVER on the [Discussions](https://github.com/CLOVER-energy/CLOVER/discussions) page.